 3. Grading and Completion

 Grading will be based on the successful completion of knowledge checks and assessments provided at the end of each module.
 Upon finishing all parts of the module, students will receive a certificate of completion.
-If proof of completion for a specific section is required, learners may be asked to take a screenshot of the screen, as each part's completion is indicated.
-This ensures transparency and verifiability of progress.

 4. Textbooks and Reading Materials